-

 Confessions of a Sports Parent: Sports Wounds

-(This is the second part of the series, it might be helpful to read the first here) We have all heard flight attendants say to adults and caregivers, especially parents, to be sure to apply your oxygen mask first before helping others.
-The thought, of course, is if you run out of oxygen yourself, you can’t help anyone else with theirs, especially children.
+(This is the second part of the series; it might be helpful to read the first here) We have all heard flight attendants tell adults and caregivers, especially parents, to apply their oxygen masks before helping others.
+The idea, of course, is that if you run out of oxygen yourself, you can’t help anyone else with theirs, especially children.
 That is a good image for me when I try to stay balanced as a sports parent.
 When I find myself out of balance, it usually happens when my old sports wounds, fears, or anxieties rear their ugly heads.
-I refer to these things as my shadows.…
+I refer to these things as my shadows.
+Consequently, when I watch…

 -